chharvey/parser/docs/errors.md

 1100.
 A general lexical error not covered by one of the following cases.
 1101.
 The lexer reached a character that it does not recognize.
 1102.
 The lexer reached the end of the file before it found the end of the current token.

+### Parse Errors (12xx)
+When the source text fails to parse correctly per the language’s syntactic grammar rules, a parse error is raised.

+1200.
+A general parse error not covered by one of the following cases.
+1201.
+The parser reached a token that the syntax does not allow.